CornerProjectAles/cpa-site/content/home.md

 desc: We are a family-run brew pub offering house and guest craft beer.
 We also offer select wine from around Sonoma County.
 Our food menu rotates often, and features seasonal, organic and locally sourced ingredients.
-menutitle: To Go Menu For The Weekend of December 31st - January 3rd
+menutitle: To Go Menu For The Weekend of January 7th - 10th
 story: >-
   The idea for Corner Project started many years ago when Tom and Chris were in their late teens.
 The two brothers envisioned opening a local establishment